Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 1. Setting up the VPC

-To begin with, let us first establish our isolated network by defining the VPC and related components.
-This is important as we need to create multiple container instances of our application so that the load balancer is able to distribute the requests evenly.
+To begin, let us establish our isolated network by defining the VPC and related components.
+This is important because we need to create multiple container instances of our application so the load balancer can evenly distribute requests.

 The diagram below displays the target VPC design we would achieve using Terraform.